-- Records of bag leak detection system adjustments, ii. including the date and time of the adjustment, the initial bag leak detection system settings, and the final bag leak detection system settings. - The date and time of all bag leak detection system iii. alarms, and for each valid alarm, the time corrective action was initiated, the corrective action taken, and the date on which corrective action was completed.
+- ii.
+Records of bag leak detection system adjustments, including the date and time of the adjustment, the initial bag leak detection system settings, and the final bag leak detection system settings. - iii.
+The date and time of all bag leak detection system alarms, and for each valid alarm, the time corrective action was initiated, the corrective action taken, and the date on which corrective action was completed.

-If having switched fuels or made a physical change to the boiler and the fuel switch or change resulted in the applicability of a Change Notification different subcategory within the NESHAP, in the boiler becoming subject to the NESHAP, or in the boiler switching out of the NESHAP due to a fuel change that results in the boiler meeting the definition of gas-fired boiler, as defined in 40 CFR 63.11237, the permittee must provide notice of the date upon which they switched fuels, made the physical change, or took a permit limit within 30 days of the change.
-The notification must identify:
+12.13 NESHAP Fuel Switch or Physical Change Notification 12.13 If having switched fuels or made a physical change to the boiler switch or change resulted in the applicability of a different subcategory within the NESHAP, in the boiler becoming subject to the NESHAP, or in the boiler switching out of the NESHAP due to a fuel change that results in the boiler meeting the definition of gas-fired boiler, as defined in 40 CFR 63.11237, the permittee must provide notice of the date upon which they switched fuels, made the physical change, or took a permit limit within 30 days of the change.
+The notification must identify: a.
+The name of the permittee, the location of the source, the boiler(s) that have switched fuels, were physically changed, or took a permit limit, and the date of the notice.

-- The name of the permittee, the location of the source, the a. boiler(s) that have switched fuels, were physically changed, or took a permit limit, and the date of the notice. - The date upon which the fuel switch, physical change, or b. permit limit occurred.
+b.
+The date upon which the fuel switch, physical change, or permit limit occurred.